erajasekar/AstrosoftApiDoc/source/index.html.md

 Welcome to Astrosoft API!
 You can use our API to generate vedic astrology reports like Horoscope by providing birth details.

-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the right hand side, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication